catherinerp/web-muse-website/README.md

   }
   ```

-## Screenshots
-Add screenshots or a demo video showcasing the app.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.